Gutfeld!: Format and segments

-Reception

 Ratings and viewership

-In August 2021, Gutfeld! overtook The Late Show in the nightly ratings, becoming the highest-rated late night talk show in the United States.
-In January 2022, it averaged 2.12 million nightly viewers, more than The Late Show, The Tonight Show and Jimmy Kimmel.
-Since the start of the new weekday format, the show has seen a 23 percent increase in total viewers and a more significant 25 percent increase in the key demographic of adults aged 18-49.
-In October 2022, the show had its highest rated episode ever with a record 2.5 million viewers, beating every show in late night TV.
+In August 2021, Gutfeld! overtook The Late Show in the nightly ratings, becoming the highest rated late-night talk show in the United States.
+In January 2022, it averaged 2.12 million nightly viewers, more than The Late Show, The Tonight Show and Jimmy Kimmel Live!.
+Since the start of the new weekday format, the show saw a 23 percent increase in total viewers, and a more significant 25 percent increase in the key demographic of adults aged 18–49.
+In October 2022, the show had its highest rated episode with a record 2.5 million viewers, beating every show in late night TV.

-From November 2022 through early 2023, the show averaged around 2.5 million viewers, making it the most-watched late-night show in the United States, a position it has held since August of that year.
+From November 2022 through early 2023, the show averaged around 2.5 million viewers, making it the most watched late-night show in the United States, a position it has held since August of that year.

 Following Fox News firing 8:00 p.m.
 ET host Tucker Carlson in April 2023, the network saw a significant drop in viewership across all of its shows.
-The program averaged between 1.5–1.8 million viewers per night, still beating its competitors.
+Gutfeld! averaged between 1.5–1.8 million viewers per night, still beating its competitors.

 In October 2023, the program entered into another hiatus following the Gaza war, similar to when the Russian invasion of Ukraine started.
-The program then returned following a week-long break on October 16, 2023.
+It returned on October 16, 2023, following a week-long break.

-The show averaged 2.2 million viewers in the first quarter of 2024 and led all of cable news in primetime in the younger demo for the full quarter for the first time in the program’s history, notching double digit increases over the first quarter of 2023.
+The show averaged 2.2 million viewers in the first quarter of 2024, and led all of cable news in prime time in the younger demo for the full quarter for the first time in the program’s history, reaching double digit increases over the first quarter of 2023.

+In May 2024, Gutfeld! was watched by an average of 2.9 million viewers, with the appearance of comedian Bill Maher.
+It also outperformed all other liberal late-night talk shows and cable news, including key demo.

-On July 15, 2024, the program had its highest rated episode to date, notching 3.6 million viewers.
-This was the show's first episode after the attempted assassination of Donald Trump in Pennsylvania, and its first live broadcast at the 2024 Republican National Convention.
+On July 15, 2024, the show had its highest rated episode, notching 3.6 million viewers.
+This was the first episode after the attempted assassination of Donald Trump in Pennsylvania, and its first live broadcast at the 2024 Republican National Convention.

-The show scored its highest rated episode to date on September 18, 2024 when then-former President Donald Trump appeared as a panelist on the show alongside Gutfeld, Timpf, Tyrus and Emily Compagno, bringing in 4.9 million viewers.
+On September 18, 2024, former President Donald Trump appeared as a guest along with Gutfeld, Timpf, Tyrus and Emily Compagno.
+It was the show's highest rated episode to date, bringing in 4.9 million viewers.

+Gutfeld! was the second most popular show on Fox News and 34th overall on TV, with nearly 3.2 million viewers by early May 2026 (down about 3% from the previous week).